 The general rule is that only matters that can be subjected to compromise and settlement are to be referred to arbitration.
-Although the Arbitration Act does not make any express provision for disputes in the areas of intellectual property, antitrust, competition law, securities transactions and intra-company disputes, such disputes may be settled through arbitration.
-Section 1 of the Arbitration Act, however, expressly states that matters involving the national or public interest, the environment, the enforcement and interpretation of the Constitution, or other matters that by law cannot be settled by an alternative dispute resolution method (including criminal action and abuse of human rights), are not arbitrable.
+Although the ADR Act does not expressly mention disputes in the areas of intellectual property, antitrust, competition law, securities transactions and intracompany disputes, such disputes may be settled through arbitration.

-9 Requirements
+Requirements

-What formal and other requirements exist for an arbitration agreement?
+9 What formal and other requirements exist for an arbitration agreement?

-The Arbitration Act provides that an arbitration agreement must be in writing.
-In order to satisfy the requirement of writing, the law stipulates that the arbitration agreement may be in the form of an exchange of letters, telex, fax, e-mail or other means of communication providing a record of the agreement.
-An arbitration agreement is valid if it is contained in an exchange of statements of claim and defence in which the existence of an agreement is alleged by one party and not denied by the other, or when reference is made in a contract to any document containing an arbitration clause
+The ADR Act provides that an arbitration agreement must be in writing.
+In order to satisfy the requirement of writing, the law stipulates that the arbitration agreement may be in the form of an exchange of letters, telex, fax, email or other means of communication providing a record of the agreement.
+An arbitration agreement is valid even where it is contained in an exchange of statements of claim and defence in which the existence of an agreement is alleged by one party and not denied by the other, or when reference is made in a contract to any document containing an arbitration clause.

-10 Enforceability
+Enforceability

-In what circumstances is an arbitration agreement no longer enforceable?
+10 In what circumstances is an arbitration agreement no longer enforceable?